309thEDDGE/weave/README.md

 from weave.mongo_loader import MongoLoader
 # Pantry is the pantry object from weave.Pantry()
 # If the pantry already has a mongo_client attached to it (if it was passed into the pantry constructor, or if it was loaded during
-# the factory constructor), the mongo client does not need to be passed in explicitly, it will retrieve the pantry's mongo_client.
+# the factory constructor), the mongo client does not need to be passed in explicitly.
 mongo_loader = MongoLoader(pantry=pantry)
 ```